linhbngo/linhbngo/docs/csc-512/index.md

 - All students are encouraged to sign up for the University’s free WCU ALERT service, which delivers official WCU emergency text messages directly to your cell phone.

 - For more information, visit www.wcupa.edu/wcualert.
 To report an emergency, call the Department of Public Safety at 610-436-3311.

-### Git

-- The class materials, including source codes, will be disseminated via Git.
-Being able to use Git is a critical skill for most, if not all software developers and/or IT professionals.
-There are many tutorials already available online for Git.
-Some of the more helpful ones include github's, "the simple guide", and atlassian's);

-- It would be a mistke if you just attempt to access the cloass materials via the web browser.
-"This is a mistake.
-Just learn Git.
-The command line interface is faster and more powerful, and you're going to need to learn it at some point in your life.
-Why not today?" - Dr. Jacob Sorber, Clemson University.

 ### Tentative Course Outline